Anthrax vaccine: Soviet/Russian anthrax vaccines

 Anthrax vaccines were developed in the Soviet Union in the 1930s and available for use in humans by 1940.
 A live attenuated, unencapsulated spore vaccine became widely used for humans.
 It was given either by scarification or subcutaneous injection (only in emergency) and its developers claimed that it was reasonably well tolerated and showed some degree of protective efficacy against cutaneous anthrax in clinical field trials.
 The efficacy of the live Russian vaccine was reported to have been greater than that of either of the killed British or US anthrax vaccines (AVP and AVA, respectively) during the 1970s and '80s.
 The STI-1 vaccine, consisting only of freeze-dried spores, is given in a two-dose schedule, but serious side-effects restricted its use to healthy adults.
 It was reportedly manufactured at the George Eliava Institute of Bacteriophage, Microbiology and Virology in Tbilisi, Georgia, until 1991.
 As of 2008, the STI-1 vaccine remains available, and is the only human anthrax vaccine "nominally available outside national borders".

 China uses a different live attenuated strain for their human vaccines, designated "A16R".
-The A16R vaccine is given as a suspention in 50% glycerol and distilled water.
+The A16R vaccine is given as a suspension in 50% glycerol and distilled water.
 A single dose is given by scarification, followed by a booster in 6 or 12 months, then annual boosters.